Manafort lied about sharing presidential polling data with Russian

 Manafort says he didn't lie to federal investigatorsJan.
 8, 201903:44

+But Manafort broke the cooperation agreement by telling multiple lies to investigators on a host of topics, including his contacts with Trump administration officials and Kilimnik's role in the effort to coerce witness testimony, according to the special counsel.

+In the court papers filed Tuesday, Manafort's lawyers also accidentally revealed that Manafort and Kilimnik discussed a "Ukraine peace plan" on more than one occasion.
+The Ukraine and Russia have been embroiled in a simmering conflict since 2014 when Russia annexed Crimea.
+The documents do not offer any details on the plan discussed by Manafort and Kilimnik.

-The court papers also include poorly redacted lines that say Manafort and Kilimnick discussed a "Ukraine peace plan" on more than one occasion.
-The redacted section also says that Manafort initially told investigators that he hadn't met with Kilimnik in Madrid but the longtime GOP operative later admitted to the meeting after being told Kilimnik was there the same day.
+The court papers also say Manafort initially told investigators that he hadn't met with Kilimnik in Madrid but the longtime GOP operative later admitted to the meeting after being told Kilimnik was there the same day.

 The documents do not say when the meeting took place.

-But Manafort broke the cooperation agreement by telling multiple lies to investigators on a host of topics, including his contacts with Trump administration officials, according to the special counsel.

-In the court papers filed Tuesday, Manafort's lawyers pushed back against the special counsel, saying he never lied to federal investigators.
+The documents do not say who Manafort was communicating with.
+But Manafort's lawyers wrote, "This does not constitute outreach by Mr. Manafort to the President."

+The accidental disclosures were made in a 10-page court filing arguing that Manafort never intentionally misled federal investigators.

-Manafort "provided complete and truthful information to the best of his ability" over the course of 12 meetings with federal prosecutors and FBI agents, the court filing said.
+Manafort "provided complete and truthful information to the best of his ability" over the course of 12 meetings with federal prosecutors and FBI agents, his lawyers said in the court filing.

 "He attempted to live up to the requirements of his cooperation agreement and provided meaningful cooperation relating to several key areas under current government investigation," the court papers added.